Aretha Franklin Dies of Pancreatic Cancer

 In 2013, Franklin canceled two shows because she was getting treatment for an undisclosed medical problem.

-She again declined to say what caused the problems, but said later said it was related to her previous health concerns.
-She said her condition was very common to women and "I just had to deal with it.”
-She said she had a ”miraculous” recovery and that her treatment was going well.
+She again declined to say what caused the problems, but she later said it was related to her previous health concerns.
+She said her condition was very common among women, and “I just had to deal with it.”
+She said that she had a “miraculous” recovery and that her treatment was going well.

 Franklin did talk about her struggles with weight and concerns about her health.
 She said that she had been resting, eating right, and taking better care of herself.
-That had helped her blood pressure to go down, she said.
+That had helped her lower her blood pressure, she said.

 "I needed to lose a lot of weight," Franklin told USA Today in 2014 after she lost 85 pounds.
 "I just did not realize I had gotten as large as I had until I started looking at pictures and, wow, how did that happen?”